slee4130/slee4130.github.io/index.md

 ---
-layout: home
+layout: page
-title: "Seohyun Lee"
+title: ""
+permalink: /
 ---

 ## About